 How to Stop a Wage Garnishment in Florida

-The debtor may file a motion to dissolve a garnishment for any procedural defect in the creditor’s administration of the writ.
-It is important that creditors and judgment debtors to understand Florida’s detailed garnishment procedures.
+The debtor may also file a motion to dissolve a garnishment for any procedural defect in the creditor’s administration of the writ.
+Creditors and judgment debtors must understand Florida’s detailed garnishment procedures.

 A judgment creditor that holds a money judgment may file a Motion for a Continuing Writ of Garnishment.
-The motion is filed in the same court, and with the same judge, that issued the underlying money judgment.
+The motion is filed in the same court and judge that issued the underlying money judgment.
 The creditor files the garnishment motion ex-parte, which means without advance notice to the judgment debtor.
 Upon filing the motion, the judge will ordinarily grant the writ of continuing wage garnishment, and the court then creditor sends the continuing garnishment order to the debtor’s employer.

 An employer is required to apply a wage garnishment immediately and deduct appropriate portions of the debtor’s earnings.
 The employer has 20 days to file an answer to the writ and serve a copy of that answer to the creditor and employee.